about Yachtsnet online yacht brokerage

 The Countess 33 was a 1980 Ian Anderson design for Colvic Craft, who moulded the hulls and decks, and sold them to both amateur builders and a number of boatyards, who finished them under their own names.
 The Minster 33 and Medway 33 were yard-built versions of the Countess 33 sold under trade names.

 Ian Anderson later drew the design for a stretched version to be called the Futura, but only three were built, of which the yacht illustrated here is one.
 The forward part of the hull is identical to the Countess 33, but the stern has been stretched to elongate the counter.
-On this yacht a boarding/bathing platform has been fitted into the transom.
+On the yacht illustrated a boarding/bathing platform has been fitted into the transom.

-The Countess range included a smaller 28, as well as a larger 37.
+The Countess range included a smaller Countess 28, as well as a larger 37.
 There is a class owners association, although their website does not provide much information about the designs.

 Photographs Yachtsnet